retoriax/KBLaM/README.md

 To generate KB embeddings, use `dataset_generation/generate_kb_embeddings.py`.
 The embeddings we current support are [text-embedding-ada-002](https://openai.com/index/new-and-improved-embedding-model/) and [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).

 ## Training

-To train the model, run the following (with the appropriate arguments):
+As an example of model training, see the following:

 ```
-python train.py --dataset synthetic_data --N 120000 --B 20 --total_steps 601  --encoder_spec OAI --use_oai_embd --key_embd_src key --use_data_aug
+python train.py --dataset_dir <Your dataset directory> --train_dataset synthetic --N 120000 --B 20 --total_steps 601  --encoder_spec OAI --use_oai_embd --key_embd_src key --use_data_aug --use_cached_embed
 ```

+Note in particular the `--use_cached_embed` argument.
+This should be set to prevent recomputation of embeddings, which can take significant time especially when using APIs such as OpenAI's text embeddings.
+There are a number of optional arguments in `train.py` that you may want to consult.

 ## Contributing